sfernana/FCCDIRAC/README.md

           CVMFSPath = /cvmfs/fcc.cern.ch/sw/0.9.1
       }

-You should add a new section(the last one) keeping the old one to ensure backward compatibility with tests done in :
+You should add a new section (the last one) keeping the old one to ensure backward compatibility.

+ILCDirac contains tests for all existing applications.

+The tests of FCC applications are using the release **v0.8.1**.

+When reading the **dirac.cfg** file, the path of the FCCSW environment script have to be present else tests will failed.

+If you want to remove the section containing the release **v0.8.1**, you have also to update these tests :

 [LocalTestObjects.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/blob/Rel-v26r0/Interfaces/API/NewInterface/Tests/LocalTestObjects.py)

+in setting the version of the application :

+	def getFccSw( self ):
+	    ...
+	    fccsw = FccSw()
+	    fccsw.setVersion("v0.9.1")
+	    ...

+and

+	def getFccAnalysis( self ):
+	    ...
+            fccanalysis = FccAnalysis()
+	    fccanalysis.setVersion("v0.9.1")
+	    ...

 [Test_FullCVMFSTests.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/blob/Rel-v26r0/Interfaces/API/NewInterface/Tests/Test_FullCVMFSTests.py)

-Else you will have to update these tests also (the path of the FCCSW installation in CVMFS precisely).
+in updating the path of FCCSW CVMFS installation :

+	myFccSwPath = "/cvmfs/fcc.cern.ch/sw/0.8.1/fccsw/0.8.1/x86_64-slc6-gcc62-opt"

+to

+	myFccSwPath = "/cvmfs/fcc.cern.ch/sw/0.9.1/fccsw/0.9.1/x86_64-slc6-gcc62-opt"

 ## 5 - Sandboxes and Data